 Puneet Kumar Goel appointed new Manipur Chief Secretary

-Imphal, July 16 (IANS) The Centre has appointed senior IAS officer Puneet Kumar Goel as the new Chief Secretary in Manipur on Wednesday, replacing incumbent Prashant Kumar Singh, officials said.
+Imphal, July 21 (IANS) Senior IAS officer Puneet Kumar Goel, on Monday, assumed charge as the new Manipur Chief Secretary at the Civil Secretariat here, officials said.

-A Manipur government official quoting a notification of the Ministry of Home Affairs (MHA) said that the Appointments Committee of the Cabinet has approved the appointment of Goel, 1991 batch Arunachal Pradesh-Goa-Mizoram and Union Territories (AGMUT) cadre IAS officer.
+Goel, who previously served as the Chief Secretary of Goa, took charge from outgoing Chief Secretary Prashant Kumar Singh at a brief ceremony held at the old Secretariat building.

+An official statement said that the Manipur government marked a transition in administrative leadership, with the official handover of charge from outgoing Chief Secretary Prashant Kumar Singh to newly appointed Chief Secretary Puneet Kumar Goel.

 Singh was then working as the New and Renewable Energy Secretary.